5 Things You Shouldn't Say To A Parent With A Special Needs Child

 When our special need child is having a meltdown, trust me when I say this…we know!
 No matter where we happen to be during this we are thinking and feeling many things.
 Trying to figure out what triggered it so we can take them away from it and into a comfortable frame of mind.

-We are concerned for their safety depending on their outburst and where it is happening at.
-We are overwhelmed and sometimes embarrassed by the scene they are making.
-Amongst all that going on in our heads…to have someone, whether it be a family member/friend asking you to leave their home or a manager at a store tell you your child is disrupting their customers and to take your child out of the store is mind boggling.
+Amongst all that going on in our heads…to have someone, whether it be a family member/friend asking you to leave their home or a manager at a store tell you your child is disrupting their customers and to take your child out of the store is mind-boggling.
 If you see someone in need…say, having a seizure.

 Would you tell their loved one to take them because they are disrupting?
 No, I don't think so.
 We as parents of children with special needs, whether autism, mental retardation, oppositional defiant disorder, ADD/ADHD deserve and would appreciate the same compassion.